Echoes from the soil help identify poached cycads

 Strontium occurs naturally in soils, and the kinds of strontium isotopes will vary across the country, depending on the makeup of the rock and geological processes at play.

 As plants growing in an area, they draw nutrients and chemicals up from the surrounding soils, which will show up as specific isotopic fingerprints in the plant’s tissues.
-This is like a marker pin on map.
-By looking at the kind of strontium isotope present in a seized cycad, scientists can match the plant with a likely area of origin.
+This is like a marker pin on a map.
+By looking at the ratio of strontium-87 to strontium-86 present present in a seized cycad, scientists can match the plant with a likely area of origin.

 ‘It is particularly helpful for plants that have been poached years or even decades ago, as the old tissue in a plant will always carry the strontium signature from the wild,’ explains Michele Pfab, scientific co-ordinator at SANBI’s BRAM division.